Alicexplore/The_Extension_Project/README.md

 # The_Extension_Project

-We created a opening tab and pop-up to-do list about culture 🧠
+We created an opening tab and pop-up to-do list about culture 🧠
 <br /><br />

 ## About this project